heyjianjing/linear_algebra/README.md

 * Method of power iterations to compute dominant eigenvalue for diagonalizable matrices
 * Compute eigenvalues for symmetric matrices
 * Compute SVD for general matrices

+`nla_06`
+* Schur decomposition of square real matrices with real eigenvalues
+* Proof of Schur theorem by induction
+* Connection to diagonalization of symmetric matrices